Frequently Asked Questions: Volunteering with Habitat Denver

 - A tool belt and hand tools labeled with your name.
 Please do not bring your own power tools.

 What if there is inclement weather?

-If it is raining or snowing, please call the Construction Hotline at 720-496-2736 for delays or cancellations.
-The recording will be updated by 7 a.m. on your build day.
+If it is raining or snowing, please check our weather updates webpage for delays or cancellations.
+The website will be updated by 7 a.m. on your build day.